We had wanted to visit Berlin, Prague and Budapest for a while, but were on the fence on whether to go on our own or to join a tour group. GCT

 continental Europe.
 The 6th floor has a gourmet food court.
 The 7th floor’s glass-domed

-Winter Garden is LeBuffet restaurant that is not an all-you-can-eat buffet.
+Winter Garden is LeBuffet restaurant which is not an all-you-can-eat buffet.
 The

 restaurant offers many food stations, some items have